ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 Gestational diabetes is a temporary form of diabetes that occurs in some pregnant women.
 While this usually goes away after the child is born, pregnancy is also one of the known trigger events in people at risk for Type 1, which can come on immediately after the pregnancy, or years later.
-Doctors should, but rarely test for the autoantibodies that would differentiate "regular" gestational diabetes from
+Though it's rarely done, doctors should test for the autoantibodies that would differentiate "regular" gestational diabetes from
 [autoimmune gestational daibetes](http://adultt1diabetes.blogspot.com/2015/05/autoimmune-gestational-diabetes.html)
-that should be diagnosed as Type 1.
+that would eventually be diagnosed as Type 1.

 ---